Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Acknowledgements

 \section{Acknowledgements}

-Work supported by the authors' respective EPSRC Advanced and Postdoctoral Research Fellowships, by EC FP6 STREP QICS, by FQXi and by ONR, and we also acknowledge support of Perimeter Institute for Theoretical Physics which hosted both of the authors.
-We thank Samson Abramsky, Bertfried Fauser, Prakash Panangaden, Simon Perdrix and Marni Dee Sheppeard for valuable feedback on an earlier version of this paper, and to Stephen Brierly and Stefan Weigert for providing the counter-example of Remark~\ref{remark:hadamard}.
+Work supported by the authors' respective \textsc{epsrc} advanced and postdoctoral research fellowships, by the \textsc{fnrs}, by \textsc{ec fp6 strep qics}, by an \textsc{fqx}i large grant and by \textsc{onr} grant, and we also acknowledge support of Perimeter Institute for Theoretical Physics which hosted both of the authors.
+We thank Bertfried Fauser, Prakash Panangaden, Simon Perdrix, Stefano Pironio, Marni Dee Sheppeard and the referees for valuable feedback on an earlier version of this paper, and to Stephen Brierly and Stefan Weigert for providing the counter-example of Remark~\ref{remark:hadamard}.